funkhaus/wp-graphql-cors/README.md

 ### Logout Mutation

-If enabled in the settings, WP GraphQL will have a new mutation available to allow a user to logout from the frontend.
+If enabled in the settings, WP GraphQL will have a new mutation available to allow a user to logout.
+This is useful if you want to build a "logout" button on a sites frontend.

 ```
 mutation {